Excerpt from A Totally Normal Family

 “Have a nice day!”

-June pushed her cart to the meat counter where she asked for the blackened tri-tip that she loved.
-Her husband had stopped eating meat — again — but as long as there was some pasta to keep him happy, he didn’t mind if she indulged her love of flesh.
+At the meat counter, June ordered the blackened tri-tip that she loved.
+Her husband had stopped eating meat but didn’t mind if she indulged her love of flesh.
 Why else would God have given us cattle?
 It’s not as if they made lovely pets.
+FT agreed with her on that one.

 On her way to produce, she saw her best friend’s ex-husband, Tim, in the frozen food section.
 It was so cliché.
 A divorced man buying frozen pizza.
 She didn’t want to have to make small talk with a man she was still angry at, but she strained to see if Tim had any alcohol in his cart.
-Sheila divorced him ten years ago for his drinking — which was an acceptable reason to divorce someone, even the church might agree — but if Tim got sober, then maybe Sheila would remarry him and the four of them could start having dinner together again.
-And then Sheila could retire from her job as a paralegal at the law firm and have lunch with June whenever she wanted.
+Sheila divorced him ten years ago for his drinking—which was an acceptable reason to divorce someone, even the Church might agree—but if Tim got sober, he and Sheila could remarry, and everything could go back to the way it was.
 June was chagrined to see numerous bottles of wine in Tim’s cart.

-She hustled through the produce section, grabbing a sack of tiny potatoes and a bouquet of chard, then maneuvered her cart to the checkout line.
-Besides the high prices, the only other downside to Whole Foods was the lousy magazine selection at the checkout: Yoga Journal and Cooking Light when June would prefer InStyle or People.
-She looked out the front window and saw the lemon-bread girl from the coffee bar folding herself into a miniscule red Smart car.
+She hustled through produce section, grabbing a sack of tiny potatoes and a bouquet of chard, then maneuvered her cart to the checkout line.
+Besides the tiny parking lot, the other downside to Whole Foods was the lousy magazine selection at the checkout: Yoga Journal and Cooking Light when June would prefer InStyle or People.
+She looked out the front window and saw the lemon-bread girl from the coffee bar folding herself into a minuscule, red Smart car.
 Only a person who did a lot of yoga would buy a car like that.

 June turned back to the magazine rack.
 Yoga Journal offered “6 Practices for Happiness.”
 June guessed that they all involved doing yoga and not consuming lemon bread.
-June’s personal magazine cover would be, How to spread out gracefully in your golden years, with tips that included eating carbs and wearing elastic-waist pants.
 She’d recently taken a quiz in O, the Oprah Magazine while she was waiting to have her teeth cleaned.
 The quiz was called “Are You Happy?” and it asked her questions like did she feel fulfilled, did she have too much to do, and had she grown emotionally and spiritually through difficult and painful life events.
 Her score put her in the happy-person category, but she hadn’t been truthful on any of her answers.

 Yes, she frequently felt best when she gave unconditionally to others.
 (Well, not exactly unconditionally, but almost.)
-She flat-out lied when she said that the people she focused on in her life were the ones she loved, not the ones who hurt or disappointed her because, in fact, she remembered every horrible thing her mother and daughter had ever said or done to her.
+She flat-out lied when she said the people she focused on in her life were the ones she loved, not the ones who hurt or disappointed her because, in fact, she remembered every horrible thing her mother and daughter had ever said or done to her.
 It shouldn’t be this hard to feel happy, which was all she ever wanted and had been waiting for her entire life.
 It seemed she’d always been one baby, one house, one grandchild, one vacation, or one spiritual awakening away from her own personal bliss.
 Miles said after his book was published, he would retire.
-Maybe once that happened, FT would realize what an asset to the church June was and make her a lay minister, Kyle and Eva would beg her to babysit Grayson, and Shanti would call just to say hi.
+Maybe then.
+And FT would realize what an asset to the church June was and make her a lay minister, Kyle and Eva would beg her to babysit Grayson, and Shanti would call just to see how June was.